 Elevation: 12,200 ft

 Climbing and access information for this peak is on Pages 277-278 of the book.
 Note the alternative approach that avoids Jones Creek and John Platt’s new route on the West Face.

-Mount Church offers a spectacular summit, which was rarely climbed before 1990.
-Now, it is a popular ascent by mountaineers seeking to climb all nine of Idaho’s 12ers.
-Mount Church and Donaldson Peak are frequently summited together.
+Mount Church is the 3rd-highest peak in the State of Idaho and is located in the Lost River Mountain Range.
+It is one of the nine Idaho 12ers.
+Mount Church has a spectacular summit, which was rarely climbed before 1990.
+Now it is a popular ascent by mountaineers seeking to climb all nine of Idaho’s 12ers.
+Mount Church and Donaldson Peak are frequently climbed together.

 East Ridge Route, Class 3